-Length of Service Maximum Annual Vacation Earned (Days or Hours/Pay Period) 1 through 5 years 11 days or 3.38 hrs/pp 6 through 15 years 15 days or 4.62 hrs/pp 16 through 20 years 20 days or 6.15 hrs/pp Beginning of 21st year 21 days or 6.46 hrs/pp Beginning of 22 nd year 22 days or 6.77 hrs/pp Beginning of 23rd year 23 days or 7.08 hrs/pp Beginning of 24th year 24 days or 7.38 hrs/pp Beginning of 25th year and therea fter 25 days or 7.69 hrs/pp
+Length of Service Maximum Annual Vacation Earned (Days or Hours/Pay Period) 1 through 5 years 11 days or 3.38 hrs/pp 6 through 15 years 15 days or 4.62 hrs/pp 16 through 20 years 20 days or 6.15 hrs/pp Beginning of 21st year 21 days or 6.46 hrs/pp Beginning of 22 nd year 22 days or 6.77 hrs/pp Beginning of 23 rd year 23 days or 7.08 hrs/pp Beginning of 24th year 24 days or 7.38 hrs/pp Beginning of 25th year and thereafter 25 days or 7.69 hrs/pp

-Vacations scheduled by April 30 of each year shall be approved by seniority.
-Vacations scheduled after April 30 shall be approved on a first come-first served basis (seniority will prevail if more than one request received on the same day).
+Vacations requested by January 31 of each year for that calendar year shall be approved by seniority.

+Vacations requested after January 31 shall be approved on a first come, first served basis and seniority shall prevail if more than one request is received on the same day.

+After January 31 of each year, all vacation requests shall be approved or denied in writing within five calendar days of being submitted by the employee.
 Management approval, in all circumstances, shall be determined by operational staffing requirements.
-If the requirements of the District service are such that part or all of an employee's vacation must be deferred beyond a particular calendar year, the employee may take vacation during the following calendar year.
 Vacation may not be taken until accrued.